 PEOPLE & GOVERNANCE

-EVI is a non-profit organisation, established under German law as a European Economic Interest Grouping (EEIG).
-The founding institutions of EVI were Stockholm and Heidelberg Universities, and the current constituent members of the EEIG are the Biomedical Primate Research Centre, Rijswijk, NL; Heidelberg University, Heidelberg, DE; the Jenner Vaccine Foundation, Oxford, UK; Pasteur Institute, Paris, FR and the Royal College of Surgeons in Ireland, Dublin, IE.
+European Vaccine Initiative (EVI) is organised as an Association (e.V) under German law, and with a recognised status as a non-profit organisation.
+The founding institutions of EVI were Stockholm and Heidelberg Universities, and the current members of the Association are the Biomedical Primate Research Centre, Rijswijk, NL; Heidelberg University, Heidelberg, DE; the Jenner Vaccine Foundation, Oxford, UK; Pasteur Institut, Paris, FR and the Royal College of Surgeons in Ireland, Dublin, IE.

-EVI is governed by a Board, representing each of the 5 constituent institutions of the EVI-EEIG.
-The Board is the highest decision-making body of EVI.
-The Board approves EVI policies and appoints the Executive Director, the Finance and Risk Management Committee (FRMC), the Board of Stakeholders and the Scientific Advisory Committee (SAC).
+EVI is governed by a general assembly, which is the highest decision-making body of EVI.
+The General Assembly approves EVI policies and appoints the Executive Director, the Finance and Risk Management Committee (FRMC) and the Strategic Scientific Advisory Committee (SSAC).

 EVI has an international team of committed staff and close collaborators.
 Our diverse team represents multiple nationalities and brings together experienced professionals with backgrounds in academia, non-profit organisations, the private sector and public institutions.
-EVI staff members implement the decisions of the EVI Board, liaise and negotiate with partners, oversee funded programmes and maintain financial and operational control systems.
+EVI staff members implement the decisions of the General Assembly, liaise and negotiate with partners, oversee funded programmes and maintain financial and operational control systems.

 Our headquarters are in Heidelberg, Germany.